shudas/country-classification/README.md

 Must have installed the python-twitter API wrapper: https://github.com/bear/python-twitter

 getTweets.py:
-	- This program basically gathers out data set (a bunch of tweets)
+	- This program was used to gather our data set (the tweets)
-	- Each time this program is ran, it is ran for a specific country and a specific location within that country
+	- This program is run for a specific country and a specific location within that country
-	- To change the country, simply comment out the current country and uncomment out the next country
+	- To change the country, comment out the current country and uncomment out the next country within the code
-	- To change the locations within a country, simply change the geo_index variable
+	- To change the locations within a country, change the geo_index variable

 	Run this program with the command:
 	python getTweets.py

-	The program will create and write to anywhere between 0-100 files, depending on the amount of users tweeting in that location at runtime.
+	The program will create and write to anywhere between 0-100 files, depending on the amount of users tweeting in the specified location at runtime.
 The program creates these files within a certain folder (ex.
 All_DATA/USA/) based on the country for that run.
-The files names are users and the content are that user's most recent tweets.
+The files names are user IDs and the content is that user's most recent tweets.
 The program writes around 90 tweets per user.